junyong-moon/technology-forum/README.md

 {
     title: // title of the article
     content: // the content of the article
-    //photo: Possibly add screenshots or graphics into an article?
     views: // the number of total views
-    likes: // the number of likes
+    // likes: // the number of likes
-    uploadedTime: // timestamp
     comments: // comments of the article
+    createdAt: // timestamp
 }
 ```